whitequark/parser/README.md

 ### Invalid Unicode escape sequences

-Ruby MRI 1.9+ permits to specify invalid UTF-8 sequences in Unicode escape sequences, such as `\u{d800}`.
+Ruby MRI 1.9+ permits to specify invalid Unicode codepoints in Unicode escape sequences, such as `\u{d800}`.

 As of 2013-07-25, affected gems are: aws_cloud_search.